Here’s the latest Mystery Photo with a few clues to get you started!

-Got a mystery photo you’d like to contribute for next month?
+Got a photo you’d like to share for the contest?
 Email it to us!

 Did you know?

 During the first three meetings of the Club back in 1958 when organizers were trying to decide on a name for the club, one lone stranger kept insisting that “toll roads” be added to the name.
 Finally Ghost Town Club of Colorado was “railroaded” through.
 In December 1963, the Club was legally incorporated with the Secretary of State.